What If You Invested in SpaceX's Early Backers Instead?

 You couldn't invest in SpaceX for the past 20 years.
 But the investors who recognized that the space economy was bigger than one company - and bought the publicly traded players - have done extremely well.

-Rocket Lab is up 236% in a year.
-Planet Labs is at all-time highs.
+Rocket Lab is up roughly 184.2% in a year.
+Planet Labs has been near record highs.
 And Alphabet holders have been quietly sitting on a SpaceX stake worth over $110 billion.

 Try the calculator to see what your investment in any of these stocks would be worth today.
 Or browse all technology investments.